-According to Ayurveda, food possesses three qualities or gunas – sattva, rajas and tamas.
-Sattvik food is light, fresh and nutritious, rajasik food is spicy and hot and fans emotions, and tamasik foods are stale and promote the sense of inertia.
-Obviously, the consumption of a diet rich in rajasik and tamasik foods is bound to keep you in a state of mind that is most conducive to stress whereas a sattvik diet helps with keeping the mind calm.
-So make sure you include foods such as pulses, fresh vegetables and fruits, milk and grains such as rice and tapioca.
-Avoid an excess of hot chutneys and pickles, sour cream, chicken, fish, meat, cheese, onion, garlic and urad dal and you will find a noticeable change for the better, in your ability to cope with stressful situations.
-(Read: Understanding Ayurveda: Know thy Doshas)
+According to Ayurveda, food possesses three qualities or gunassattva, rajas and tamas.
+Sattvik food is light, fresh and nutritious, rajasik food is spicy and fans emotions, and tamasik foods are stale and promote the sense of inertia.
+Obviously, the consumption of a diet rich in rajasik and tamasik foods is bound to keep you in a state of mind that is most conducive to stress whereas a sattvik diet helps keep the mind calm.

 Use relaxing herbs